 For the past four years young medical professionals and students have been providing free wound care services and associated illness treatments to street-connected children through weekly outreach programs in a small 3 by 3 meters tent, bridging the unbearable gap in healthcare services among most vulnerable groups.
-In more than 2000 cases we have provided a community based first emergency care service, offering free basic first aid, meal, etc.
+In more than 2000 cases we have provided a community based first emergency care service, offering free healthcare services, meal, etc.

 Two years ago we isolated multi drug resistant bacteria on a wound of street connected boy (12 years) sustained injury on foot post road traffic accident.
 In this and other medical cases we found that our limited resources such as lack of laboratory investigation, storage for surgical/medical supplies, space for medical procedures are seriously impairing the medical management of patients, causing delay in the healing process as well as reducing the number of attended patients to a minimum.